 Posted August 9, 2016

 Yes, pregnancy and nursing may alter a woman’s eyesight, vision experts at WebMD explain.
 At least 50 percent of moms-to-be and new mothers experience vision changes.
-Fortunately, the problems usually disappear after delivery or breastfeeding.
+Fortunately, the problems from pregnancy usually disappear after delivery or breastfeeding.
 Review four ways vision can be impacted:

 1. Blurred vision – While pregnant and nursing, women experience many hormone changes.
 One side effect is a buildup of fluid in the eyes.
 This can change the thickness and shape of the cornea.
 This extra fluid makes it difficult for eyes to focus.
 Some moms also notice moving specks and lines, called floaters, in their vision, or puffiness around the eyes that can affect peripheral vision.